 As the battle rages around you, what can you do and who can you reach out to in your family, church or neighborhood?
 Perhaps you can sponsor an AOI seminar or invite them to your home to see AOI’s Discover Creation DVD series.
 Or maybe you can direct them to our website, give them a book or DVD from our on-line store, or bring them to an AOI-sponsored Creation Family Adventure.
 Whatever you do, please get involved!
 Be sure that your own family is fortified, and then reach out with the truth to fortify others.

-(Article was also included in the September/October 2011 Think and Believe publication.)
+Originally published in the September/October 2011 issue of Think & Believe newsletter.

 Please call our office or email us at email@example.com for additional resources on these subjects.